vinayeh10/Just-spammers/README.md

 A simple Messenger starter web application just for my friends..

-I have hoisted demo Application on Heroku https://just-spammers.herokuapp.com/messages
+I have hoisted demo Application on Heroku https://just-spammers.herokuapp.com/messages and database repository on MongoLAB

 Application is starter MEAN stack website which uses Angular 4, Mongodb and Nodejs(Express Framework).

-initial Application setup for handling cross-origin and Http requests made on each path of application is set in app.js.
+Initial Application setup for handling cross-origin and Http requests made on each path of application is set in app.js.

 Package.json is configured with all the dependencies required to get started with node modules.